-Consumer and Consumer-Support Technical Assistance Center grants provide technical assistance to consumers, families, and supporters of consumers with the aim of helping people with severe mental illnesses decrease their dependence on social services, avoid psychiatric hospitalization, and live meaningful lives in the community.
-This technical assistance is directed both to individuals and to community-based organizations run by people recovering from psychiatric disabilities and/or their supporters:
+Consumer and Consumer-Support Technical Assistance Center grants provide technical assistance to consumers, families, and supporters of consumers with the aim of helping people diagnosed with serious mental illnesses decrease their dependence on social services, avoid psychiatric hospitalization, and live meaningful lives in the community.
+This technical assistance is directed both to individuals and to communitybased organizations run by people recovering from psychiatric disabilities and/or their supporters:

-- Individuals are taught skills to help them use community resources, recover from the disabling effects of mental illness, and enhance self-determination; and - Organizations receive assistance that enhances their capacity to meet operational and programmatic needs.
+- Individuals are taught skills to help them access and utilize community resources, recover from the disabling effects of mental health problems, and enhance self-determination; and - Organizations receive assistance that enhances their capacity to meet operational and programmatic needs.
 Program support focuses on enhancing peer-support approaches, recovery models, and employment programs.

-Why are Consumer and Consumer-Supporter Technical Assistance Centers Important?
+Why Consumer and Consumer-Supporter Technical Assistance Centers Important?

-Despite the fact that the importance of supporting and promoting mental health consumer-run services was recognized in the report of the President's New Freedom Commission on Mental Health, the Administration proposes to eliminate funding for this program in FY 2009.
-The 2003 report of the President's New Freedom Commission on Mental Health and the Surgeon General's 1999 report, Mental Health: A Report of the Surgeon General, declared recovery from mental illnesses the goal of the nation's mental health system.
-It also pointed to evidence of the important role played by consumerrun organizations in achieving this goal.
+The 2003 report of the President's New Freedom Commission on Mental Health recognized the importance of supporting and promoting mental health consumer-run services and the Surgeon General's 1999 report, Mental Health: A Report of the Surgeon General, declared recovery from mental illnesses the goal of the nation's mental health system.
+It also pointed to evidence of the important role played by consumer-run organizations in achieving this goal.
 In addition, the Surgeon General's report found that consumers in the role of peer specialists, and peer support services in general, provide services that improve outcomes for people with mental illnesses.

-Furthermore, a recently published report by the Center for Mental Health Services (CMHS), entitled Consumer/Survivor-Operated Self-Help Programs, noted that consumer/survivor-operated programs have provided such benefits as coping strategies, role modeling, peer support and education in a non-stigmatizing setting.
-In assessing the experience of consumer-run services, the CMHS report found that consumer-run program sites had technical assistance needs:
+Furthermore, a recently published report by the Center for Mental Health Services (CMHS), entitled Consumer/Survivor-Operated Self-Help Programs, noted that consumer/survivoroperated programs have provided such benefits as coping strategies, role modeling, peer support and education in a non-stigmatizing setting.
+In assessing the experience of consumer-run services, the CMHS report found that consumerrun program sites had technical assistance needs:

-- More training and technical assistance would contribute to increased successes; and - Respondents felt that coordinated, comprehensive approaches to meeting technical assistance needs would be beneficial.
+- More training and technical assistance contribute would to increased successes; and - Respondents felt that coordinated, comprehensive approaches to meeting technical assistance needs would be beneficial.